LandonPrice/firefox-ChromeFolder-hacks/README.md

 ## Customization

  Its easy to customize the background and accent colors.
 Just edit the hex values in *ShadowFox_customization/colorOverrides.css*
- To Customize the various elements, remove or add the relevent code at the end of *userChrome.css*
+ To Customize the various elements, remove or add the relevent code at the end of the *userChrome.css* file.
+Reading the comments are  your friend.
+Google-fu and searching https://old.reddit.com/r/FirefoxCSS/ will help.

 # Credit to the following projects: